waferbaby/dimples/README.md

 ## Generation

-A bunch of switches to set what's generated when running `dimples build`.
+A bunch of flags to toggle what's generated when running `dimples build`.

 Key | Default | Description
 ----|---------|-------------